kaetemi/draw_triangle/PLAN.md

 Draw a triangle, and do it properly.
 We need to get sRGB and Linear color spaces correct from the go! https://learnopengl.com/Advanced-Lighting/Gamma-Correction

-## Debug output

-Find out how to make fmtlib output to OutputDebugStringW without allocating an std::string.

 ## Build

 Detect the Vulkan SDK more properly, don't depend on the environment variable.